Armakuji/vote-lunch-frontend/README.md

 # Getting Started with Vote Lunch App

-This project use for practice my React + web3 for connect Smart Contract
+This project use for practice my React + web3 to interact with Smart Contract

 ## Available Scripts